 Website hosting.
 Instead of purchasing a physical server to host your website, many users have now switched to “cloud hosting,” which operates on one or more connected servers online.
 This means that you can quickly scale up or down if your bandwidth needs increase or decrease.
 It’s also far more cost-effective than a dedicated server, as you only need to pay for the amount of computing power you’re using, instead of paying the full cost of running an entire server.
 On the downside, because you are not physically in control of your data storage, there are some security risks as far as cloud hosting is concerned.
 Nonetheless, it’s a great option for many small businesses.

 Accounting and billing.
 If you and your employees need to keep track of your hours, expenses, and invoices, one way to make sure everything’s in order is to use an accounting system that’s hosted in the cloud, so users can access the service from anywhere.
-Many accounting services even offer programs that let you track your time as you are working, and monitor how timely your clients are with paying your invoices.
+Many accounting services even offer programs that let you track your time as you are working, automatically generate invoices based on professional invoice templates, and monitor how timely your clients are with paying your invoices.

 Project management.
 If you're managing a team of workers who frequently need to upload files for feedback and editing, it makes a lot of sense to switch from an internal project management system to one that's hosted online.
 This is particularly useful if you have employees who work remotely or travel for business, or if you're managing a project that involves freelance contractors.
 In addition to file sharing, such systems can be used to send messages within a group, and to set up milestones and email reminders.